Four P’s of Project Management

 Closing:

 This is the final step in the project lifecycle.
 This phase is not only called the closing phase but is also called the termination phase.
 At this phase, the project leaders and managers hand over the deliverables to the client.
-Even, this step should include the completion of administrative tasks.
+This step should include the completion of administrative tasks.
 The stakeholders should be kept informed about the project closure.
 Also, the resources should be released so that they can stay on the bench.
-Otherwise, they can be immediately taken to other ongoing projects, if required.
+Otherwise, they can be immediately taken to other ongoing projects if required.
 Finally, the project evaluation should happen thoroughly.
-Key takeaways like what tactics worked well and what should have been handled differently should be evaluated.
+Key takeaways should be evaluated, such as what tactics worked well and what should have been handled differently.
 In turn, they will help the Project Managers and leads to plan future projects accordingly.

 4P’s of Project Management: